Foreign Direct Investment in Colombia

 Pre-transfer advisory

-Before you send a single peso, we advise on the correct channel brokerage account or bank account and the documentation needed to prove legal origin of capital.
-This prevents the most common and costly FDI mistake: funds that arrive through the wrong channel and cannot be registered.
+Before you send a single peso, we will advise you on the correct brokerage or bank account and the necessary documentation to prove the legal origin of your capital.
+This will prevent the most common and costly FDI mistake: funds that arrive through the wrong channel and cannot be registered.

 FDI certificate coordination

-We coordinate issuance of your Banco de la República investment certificate the document required for investor visa applications, profit repatriation, and future asset sales.
+We coordinate the issuance of your Banco de la República investment certificate, the document required for investor visa applications, profit repatriation, and future asset sales.

 Company capitalization registration